-If you attach a silencer to your rifle, decide on the correct length bag to accomodate this to avoid having to detach it during trips.
+If you attach a silencer to your rifle, decide on the correct length bag to accommodate this to avoid having to detach it during trips.

 Internal straps to secure your rifle are a useful option on many bags, as are rucksack-style carry straps.

-Hard cases offer the ultimate protection but can be unweildy to store in car boots, so measure up before you buy!
+Hard cases offer the ultimate protection but can be unwieldy to store in car boots, so measure up before you buy!